 03 of 08

 Riders have been badly injured when a horse steps on or falls on them.
 And of course, the leading cause of death in riders is head injury.
 You can learn how to fall.
 But that doesn’t mean you’ll be able to avoid all harm.
-While a helmet won't guarantee 100% protection, statistics bear out that they do decrease the risk of traumatic brain injuries greatly.
+While a helmet won't guarantee 100% protection, statistics show that they do decrease the risk of traumatic brain injuries greatly.

 04 of 08